lmjcbs/lmjcbs.github.io/_posts/2020-06-17-common_errors_to_watch_out_for_in_javascript.markdown

 ---

-In this blog post I'll be looking at some of the more common gotchas to watch out for when working with javascript.
+In this post, I'll be looking at some of the more common gotchas to watch out for when working with javascript.
 This list is intended to be a point of reference and will be expanded as I come across new quirks in the future.

-### Assinging values to variables
+### Assigning values to variables

 consider the following example;